 Have other questions about appraisers, appraising or real estate in Maricopa County or Mesa, Az?Contact our professional staff

-Fact: There are a number of different factors that conclude the value of a house; these factors include location, condition, improvements, amenities, and market trends.
-An external inspection obviously can't provide all of the data necessary.
+Fact: Home value is determined by a multitude of factors, including - but not limited to - location, condition, improvements, amenities, and market trends.
+An external inspection certainly can't provide all of the information required.